Variational thermodynamics of relativistic thin disks

 A.C.G-P. is thankful to Departamento de Gravitaci\'on y Teor\'ia de Campos (ICN-UNAM) for its hospitality and kind support though the course of his post-doctoral fellowship.
 He also wants to thank COLCIENCIAS, Colombia, and TWAS-CONACYT for financial support.
-CSLM acknowledges support from CONACYT, Grant No. 290679\_UNAM.
+CSLM acknowledges support from a UNAM-DGAPA postdoctoral grant.
 HQ receives partial support from CONACYT, Grant No. 166391 and DGAPA-UNAM.
 The authors would like to thank Francisco Nettel for useful comments and discussions.